axonivy/docker-samples/ivy-mail/README.md

 - New-Task and Daily-Task Summary Mails to your users
 - License Violation Mails to the admin users
-- Mail Acitivties in your business processes
+- Mail Activities in your business processes

 You need to configure an Mail Server so that the Axon Ivy Engine can send mails (ivy.yaml).